 If you have been sleeping for hours, your pet may decide that’s quite enough.
 Getting your cat into a routine is vital.
 This means that your cat must have their needs met during your waking hours.

 Feed your cat at a set time, and more importantly, play with your cat every day.
 The more you exhaust your pet, the less likely they are to disturb you at night.
-If cats trust that they receive attention by day, they’re likelier to accept late-night solitude.
+If cats trust that they receive attention during the day, they’re likelier to accept late-night solitude.

 Feeding your cat late at night will also help.
 Felines like to sleep after they’ve eaten.
 A full stomach means that you’re all more likely to doze through the night.
 If your cat eats early evening, they’ll get hungry at an inconvenient time.